ausdigital/ausdigital-tap/docs/2.0/index.md

     "cyphertext": "string",
     "hash": "string",
     "sender": "string",
+    "initiator": "string",
+    "responder": "string",
     "reference": "string"
 }
 ```

  * "cyphertext" contains encrypted signed document
  * encrypted by receiver public key
  * signed by sender private key
  * "hash" contains cryptographic hash of the document (before signing and encryption)
  * "sender" contains unique participant identifier of client
  * sender must make his public keys, used for signing operations, available in the DCP
-* "reference" contains additional information about conversations or original message (which this one is replies to)
+ * together "initiator" and "reference" form a candidate conversation identifier
+ * initiator is the sender of the first message in a conversation
+ * "responder" is the recipient of the first message in the conversation
+ * all but the first message in a conversation must have a "responder"
+ * "reference" is an identifier chosen by the initiator (e.g. "invoice-1234567")
+ * the initiator must not reuse references, they are locally unique

+While the combination of "initiator" and "refernce" are a minimal candidate identifier
+for the conversation, the conversation identifier is all three values together.
+Thus
+each conversation has two valid identifiers (the first message with a null responder,
+and all subsequent messages which have a non-null responder).

 ### Compose Message Example